w1ne/w1ne.github.io/_posts/personal/2022-12-19-Self-employed-tax-calc.md

 ---
 The dream of becoming my own boss had been a long-time aspiration.
 After working under someone else for years, I decided to venture out and offer my services as an Expert specialized in Internet of Things systems and Firmware engineering.

-Although I already have clients, in order to reach my goal I need to form a legal business entity.
+Although I already have clients, in order to reach my goal I need to form a legal business entity. *If you came for the calculator only, scroll till the end of the page*

 # Self-employed vs KFT